Narrenschlag/Cutulu.Godot/README.md

 - Cutulu.Net (https://github.com/Narrenschlag/Cutulu.Net)

 ### Installation
+This repository has to put directly into your godot project.

 **Option A**
 1. Download and locate the Cutulu.Net repository
 2. Add this to your own project's .csproj file in <Project>